Imi Hoola Post Baccalaureate Program

 Graduates of the Program who matriculate into JABSOM are expected to fulfill the essential functions of the academic programs required for graduation as listed in the JABSOM Policy on Essential Functions Required for the MD Program for Admissions, Continuation, and Graduation and Disability Accommodation.
 Click here for the JABSOM Essential Functions Policy listed under Students/JABSOM MD Program Policies.

-This ʻImi Hoʻola article (pages 199-204) describes a model that provides educational opportunities in medicine to students from diverse backgrounds that have a commitment to serve in areas of need in Hawaiʻi and the Pacific Basin.
-It also presents guidelines on how this model could be adapted to various educational settings.
+Learn more about the Imi Hoola Program and the educational opportunities in medicine provided to students from diverse backgrounds that have a commitment to serve in areas of need in Hawaii and the Pacific Basin.

 For more information, contact: